den-by/hardhat-boilerplate-721/README.md

 # Hardhat boilerplate 721

+## Overview
-This project is a boilerplate for creating NFTs on Polygon (Matic) network.
+This boilerplate is specifically designed for developers aiming to create and manage Non-Fungible Tokens (NFTs) on the Polygon (Matic) network.
+It provides a comprehensive setup for deploying and interacting with NFT smart contracts.

 ## Getting Started

+### Prerequisites
+- Ensure you have [Node.js](https://nodejs.org/) and npm installed on your system.

 ### Clone Project